pypeclub/pypeclub.github.io/docs/admin_presets_plugins.md

 #### More complex example
 :::note
 This is just usage example, without relevant data.
-Do **NOT** use these presets in production.
+Do **NOT** use these presets as default in production.
 :::

 ```json